AdS3 integrability, Sine-Gordon and fractional supersymmetry: Sine-Gordon at special coupling and

 \section{Sine-Gordon at special coupling and $AdS_3$}

 Let us begin by demonstrating how the Sine-Gordon model taken at a special value of the coupling develops an ${\cal{N}}=2$ supersymmetry.
-More precisely, the statement which we will review the proof of is the following: at the special coupling $\beta^3 = \frac{16 \pi}{3}$ the usual quantum group symmetry of the Sine-Gordon model becomes isomorphic to an ${\cal{N}}=2$ supersymmetry in the soliton-antisoliton sector\footnote{As we will shortly review, this is completely internal to Sine-Gordon itself, spontaneously emergent so to say.
+More precisely, the statement which we will review the proof of is the following: at the special coupling $\beta^2 = \frac{16 \pi}{3}$ the usual quantum group symmetry of the Sine-Gordon model becomes isomorphic to an ${\cal{N}}=2$ supersymmetry in the soliton-antisoliton sector \footnote{As we will shortly review, this is completely internal to Sine-Gordon itself, spontaneously emergent so to say.
 This is not what is often called {\it ${\cal{N}}=2$ supersymmetric Sine-Gordon} (references can be found for instance in \cite{Diego}), which is instead an extension of Sine-Gordon including more fields to make the Lagrangian supersymmetric to start with.
-In our case, the Lagrangian is the good old Sine-Gordon, and the supersymmetry happens as an accident for the special value of $\beta$.}, with fractional fermionic number assignment of the states $|\phi| = \mbox{soliton} = \frac{1}{2}$ and $|\psi| = \mbox{antisoliton} = -\frac{1}{2}$.
+In our case, the Lagrangian is exclusively Sine-Gordon, and the supersymmetry emerges for the special value of $\beta$.}, with fractional fermionic number assignment of the states $|\phi| = \mbox{soliton} = \frac{1}{2}$ and $|\psi| = \mbox{antisoliton} = -\frac{1}{2}$.

 Let us recall that the soliton-antisoliton Sine-Gordon $S$-matrix \cite{Zamolodchikov:1978xm} (for a review see for instance \cite{book}) takes the form

 where

 written with the {\it in}-basis being $\{|\phi\rangle \otimes |\phi\rangle,|\phi\rangle \otimes |\psi\rangle,|\psi\rangle \otimes |\phi\rangle,|\psi\rangle \otimes |\psi\rangle$\}.
 The variable $\theta_i$ is the relativistic rapidity of the $i$-th particle, and $\xi = \frac{\beta^2}{8} \frac{1}{1-\frac{\beta^2}{8 \pi}}$.